AstroWIT (noun): mental sharpness and inventiveness in astrophysics; keen intelligence.

 Lillian Wright (UMass Fall 2019 - Spring 2023) - current SNU graduate student

-Ananya Sreelekha (UMass, Spring 2022-Spring 2023; Honors Independent Project) - current UToledo graduate student
+Ananya Sreelekha (UMass, Spring 2022-Spring 2023; Honors Independent Project) - UToledo graduate student

 Seth Martin (UMass, Spring 2022-Spring 2023; Honors Thesis)